tillitis/tkey-ssh-agent/README.md

 be `-` for reading from stdin.
 Note that all data in file/stdin is read and hashed without any modification.

+The firmware uses the USS digest, together with a hash digest of the application binary, and the Unique Device Secret (UDS, unique per physical device) to derive secrets for use by the application.

-The USS digest is used by the firmware, together with other material, for deriving secrets for the application.
-The practical result for signerapp is that the ed25519 public/private keys will change depending on the USS (derived from the phrase you entered, or the file you provided).
+The practical result for users of the signerapp is that the ed25519 public/private keys will change along with the USS.
+So if you enter a different phrase (or pass a file with different contents), the derived USS will change, and so will your identity.
 To learn more, read the [system_description.md](https://github.com/tillitis/tillitis-key1/blob/main/doc/system_description/system_description.md) (in the tillitis-key1 repository).